-- Read the directions carefully.
+- ✓ Read the directions carefully.
 Pay close attention to whether you are supposed to answer all the essays or only a specified amount (i.e. "Answer 2 out of the 3 questions). - ✓ Make sure that you understand what the question is asking you.
-If you are not, ask your instructor. - ✓ Make sure that you write down everything that is asked of you and more.
-The more details and facts that you write down, the higher your grade is going to be. - ✓ Budget your time, do not spend the entire test time on one essay. - \checkmark If the question is asking for facts, do not give your personal opinion on the topic. - \checkmark When writing your essay, try to be as neat as possible, neater papers usually receive higher marks. - ✓ Make an outline before writing your essay.
+If you're not, ask your instructor. - ✓ Make sure that you write down everything that is asked of you and more.
+The more details and facts that you write down, the higher your grade is going to be. - \checkmark Budget your time, don't spend the entire test time on one essay. - \checkmark If the question is asking for facts, don't give your personal opinion on the topic. - ✓ When writing your essay, try to be as neat as possible, neater papers usually receive higher marks. - ✓ Make an outline before writing your essay.
 This way your essay will be more organized and fluid.
-If you happen to run out of time, most instructors will give you partial credit for the ideas that you have outlined. - ✓ Do not write long introductions and conclusions, the bulk of your time should be spent on answering the question(s) asked. - ✓ Focus on one main idea per paragraph. - \checkmark If you have time left at the end, proofread your work and correct any errors. - ✓ Budget your time.
-If you have an hour to write 3 essays, spend no more than 20 minutes on each essay.
-If you have time left over, go back and finish any incomplete essays. - ✓ If you are not sure about an exact date or number, use approximations i.e. "Approximately 5000" or "In the late 17th century." - ✓ If you make a mistake, simply draw a line through it, it is much neater and quicker than erasing it.
+If you happen to run out of time, most instructors will give you partial credit for the ideas that you have outlined. - ✓ Don't write long introductions and conclusions, the bulk of your time should be spent on answering the question(s) asked. - ✓ Focus on one main idea per a paragraph. - \checkmark If you have time left at the end, proofread your work and correct any errors. - ✓ Budget your time.
+If you have an hour to write 3 essays, spend no more than 20 minutes on each essay, then if you have time left over at the end go back and finish any incomplete essays. - ✓ If you aren't sure about an exact date or number, use approximations i.e. "Approximately 5000" or "In the late 17th century." - ✓ If you make a mistake, simply draw a line through it, it is much neater and quicker than erasing it.